Esri/arcgis-rest-js/packages/arcgis-rest-features/README.md

 # @esri/arcgis-rest-features

-> A module for querying and editing features in ArcGIS feature layers that runs in Node.js and modern browsers.
+> A module for querying, editing, and administering hosted feature layers and feature services.

 ### Example